devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-with-Observability/step4/step4.md

         `./grafana-server`{{exec}}

-    Switch back to the terminal tab 1 and continue

 - Configure grafana

     - Log into the Grafana UI.
 Use 'admin' as both username and password.
 Skip the password change page.

         {{TRAFFIC_HOST1_3000}}

-    - Configure data source
+    - Configure data sources

+        - Prometheus

             - Go to the 'Configuration' > 'Data Sources' page.

-        - Select 'Prometheus' from the list
+            - Click 'Add Data Source' and select 'Prometheus' from the list

+            - Enter 'http://localhost:9090' as the 'HTTP' > 'URL' and click 'Save and Test' at the bottom.

+        - Loki

+            - Go to the 'Configuration' > 'Data Sources' page.

+            - Click 'Add Data Source' and select 'Loki' from the list

-        - Select 'Browser' under the 'HTTP' > 'Access' and click 'Save and Test' at the bottom.
+            - Enter 'http://localhost:3100' under the 'HTTP' > 'Access' and click 'Save and Test' at the bottom.

     - Configure dashboards

-        - Go to the Grafana dashboard repository and identify the required dashboards for your use-cases.
+        - Go to the Grafana dashboard repository and get the dashboard IDs.
+You could find the IDs in the below table

             `https://grafana.com/orgs/wso2/dashboards`